Home ยป Blog ยป Shopping

 Same thing with a pair of Eileen Fisher pull on pants.
 Original price was $258.
 They sold on Poshmark for $40.

 So, yeah, $48 and $40 beat $5 any day of the week.
+In this instance, you may do better reselling the clothing with a third-party program versus the brand itself.

 H&M clothes recycling

-The H&M clothes recycling program is a bit different from other brand resale programs.
+The H&M clothes recycling program is a bit different from other clothing brand resale programs.
 That is, youโ€™re not trading your clothes so H&M can resell them.
 Youโ€™re bringing them back to the store for legit recycling.
 So, youโ€™re not making any money from a buy back.
 However, Iโ€™m told that when you drop off a bag of H&M clothes for recycling, youโ€™ll get some sort of discount coupon to save on new H&M clothes.

 Leviโ€™s trade in program

+You can take your old Leviโ€™s jeans (and jean jackets and denim shorts) back to a Leviโ€™s store to trade them in.
+This is all done in person.
 So, first locate a Leviโ€™s store near you.
 Then, make an appointment for your trade in.
 Keep in mind that youโ€™re limited to five items per appointment.
 Make sure theyโ€™re still in good, wearable condition.

 Finally, if Leviโ€™s thinks theyโ€™ll be able to resell them on their Leviโ€™s resale website called Leviโ€™s Secondhand, theyโ€™ll give you a gift card between $5 and $30.
 However, if the items arenโ€™t worth anything in their minds, then theyโ€™ll recycle the denim.